springwolf/springwolf-core/README.md

  project with the ```spring-kafka``` library and its relevant configurations.

 #### Dependencies
-swagger4kafka is hosted on jcenter.
+springwolf is hosted on jcenter.
 ##### Gradle
 ```groovy
 repositories {